Adarsh-git02/Gana.com-Clone/README.md

 # Gana.com-Clone Project
 This is a music website.
 Everyone have used it for listen songs.
 This project fully related to music website.
-This was a team project, my team consisted of two people.
-We both have cloned the gaana.com.
-We both have used only HTML, CSS and JavaScript.
+Technologies used are HTML, CSS and JavaScript only.
 The project overview look like original website.
-I mention it below.

 # Technologies and Tools Used: